herbdool/email_verification/README.md

 Verify an email address before allowing a user to create an account on Backdrop.

-This is to avoid a spam user account created using a nonexistant email address.
 This module makes sure that the email address used in account creation has a valid inbox.

+The person filling out the registration form will be required to receive a verification code to the email address they provided and provide that code in the registration form before they are allowed to create a user account.

 ## Installation and use